jni/git-tutorial/main.md

 # What is Git and why do you want it?

-Git is a _revision control management system_.
+Git is a _revision control management system_[^git][^gitbook].
 It helps you keep track of changes to your files.
-You've probably had the following thing happen to you
+You've probably had the following thing happen to you before:
-before:

 ![Revision hell](images/revhell.png)